 It's possible that you're among the large number of people who suffer from EDD.
-No, that isn't a typo -- I don't mean ADD or ED.
-It's EDD, which stands for "Empathy Deficit Disorder."
+No, that isn't a typo, I don't mean ADD or ED.
+It's EDD, for "Empathy Deficit Disorder."

 I made it up, so you won't find it listed in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
 Normal variations of mood and temperament are increasingly redefined as new "disorders," so I'm hesitant to suggest a new one.
 But this one's real, and it's becoming more pronounced in today's world.

-Take the man who told me that his wife always complained that he didn't spend enough time with their children; that she had most of the burden despite having a career of her own.
+Take the man who told me that his wife always complained that he didn't spend enough time with their children; that she carried most of the burden despite having a career of her own.
 "Yeah, I see her point," he said in a neutral voice, "but I need time for my sports activities on the weekends.
 I'm not going to give that up.
 And at night I'm tired, I want to veg out."
 As we talked further, it became clear to me that he simply didn't experience what his wife's world was like for her, on the inside.
-His own reality - his own needs - were his only reality.
+His own reality, his own needs, were his only reality.

 Or the computer executive who prided himself on having a stable family life, then casually told me that, even though he recognized the environmental threats posed by worldwide climate change, he couldn't care less.
 "I'll be long gone when New York is under water," he said.
 And when I asked him whether he cared about the consequences for his kids or grandkids, he replied with a grin: "Hey, that's their problem."

 Then there's the woman who works in the financial industry, who told me she's indifferent to how American Muslims might feel in today's environment, or to being profiled when boarding airplanes: "I think they're all terrorists," she said, "and would like to kill us all, anyway."